rust-lang/book/nostarch/chapter18.md

 Note that rather than having `self`, `&self`, or `&mut self` as the first parameter of the method, we have `self: Box<Self>`.
 This syntax means the method is only valid when called on a `Box` holding the type.
-This syntax takes ownership of `Box<Self>`, invalidating the old state so the state value of the `Post` can transform into a new state.
+This syntax takes ownership of `Box<Self>`, invalidating the old state so that the state value of the `Post` can transform into a new state.

 To consume the old state, the `request_review` method needs to take ownership of the state value.
-This is where the `Option` in the `state` field of `Post` comes in: we call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place because Rust doesn’t let us have unpopulated fields in structs.
+This is where the `Option` in the `state` field of `Post` comes in: We call the `take` method to take the `Some` value out of the `state` field and leave a `None` in its place because Rust doesn’t let us have unpopulated fields in structs.
 This lets us move the `state` value out of `Post` rather than borrowing it.
-Then we’ll set the post’s `state` value to the result of this operation.
+Then, we’ll set the post’s `state` value to the result of this operation.

 We need to set `state` to `None` temporarily rather than setting it directly with code like `self.state = self.state.request_review();` to get ownership of the `state` value.
-This ensures `Post` can’t use the old `state` value after we’ve transformed it into a new state.
+This ensures that `Post` can’t use the old `state` value after we’ve transformed it into a new state.

 The `request_review` method on `Draft` returns a new, boxed instance of a new `PendingReview` struct, which represents the state when a post is waiting for a